-Singapore is one of the world’s largest financial epicenters, with international trade and increased foreign direct investment (FDI) helping to grow the economy.
-Its largely English speaking population and close economic ties to Western countries make this city state a perfect choice for launching a career in accountancy or finance.
+Singapore is one of the world’s largest financial epicentres, with international trade and increased foreign direct investment (FDI) helping to grow the economy.
+It’s largely an English-speaking population, moreover, its close economic ties to Western countries make this city state a perfect choice for launching a career in accountancy or finance.

 Known globally as a producer of high-quality goods and as the European leader in technology, Germany is seen as a great location to start a career in accounting.
 The country’s role in international business is consistently booming, as there are about 550 German companies operating in Hong Kong, another world leader in the finance industry.

 New Zealand’s expanding business investments, increase in migration flow, and international trade makes it a great choice for finding accounting and finance jobs.
 The local shortage of skilled finance workers means the country has gone to great lengths to attract foreign candidates.

 Brazil has become a popular choice for accountants and finance professionals since the country recently adopted international accounting standards after experiencing a financial revolution.
 Between 1994 and 2009, Brazil received $330 billion in foreign direct investment alone.

 Hong Kong’s integration of Western and Chinese culture makes this location a haven for finding international finance jobs.
 With a low taxation policy and free trade, Hong Kong has established itself as a global leader in international finance.